timescale/docs/timescaledb/contribute-to-docs.md

 ## Language
-We use standard US English, with an emphasis on plain (or classical) language, and use the second person singular ("you").
+We use standard US English, with an emphasis on plain (or classical) language, in simple present tense, using the second person singular ("you").
 We prefer the active voice, but do not be afraid to use the passive voice if it serves a purpose.
 Always choose the simplest and clearest language, regardless of whether it's passive or active voice.

 For example, here are three ways of writing one sentence: